JunranPei/pixel-gallery/README.md

 **Pixel Gallery** is a sleek, privacy-focused gallery application designed to provide a premium user experience.
 It leverages the power of **Material You** dynamic theming to adapt to your device's wallpaper, ensuring a seamless and personalized look.
 From managing your photo albums to viewing motion photos and map locations, Pixel Gallery creates a beautiful home for your memories.

+> [!NOTE]
+> This app implements a **Material 3 Expressive** aesthetic using community-developed packages.
+As official support for Material 3 Expressive is not yet provided by the Flutter team, the implementation relies on custom and community components which may differ slightly from the official specifications.

 ## ✨ Features

 - **🎨 Material You Design** - Fully adapts to your device's system colors (Android 12+).